or Sign in using Facebook

-Cephalosporin treats the bacterial infections of the skin, bones, joints, bladder, pneumonia and respiratory tract in dogs and cats.
+Cephalosporin, the main ingredient in Cephalexin, treats the bacterial infections of the skin, bones, joints, bladder, pneumonia and respiratory tract in dogs and cats.
 The medication is used as a low dose antibiotic and may be administered over an extended time period.
 Cephalosporin effectively fights against the infectious components.